For the Newly Diagnosed

 It is the role of the PCP to:

 Provide routine comprehensive health care, especially for non-rheumatologic concerns.
-Addresses wide range of issues, including lifestyle, social /emotional and other wellbeing concerns.
+Address wide range of issues, including lifestyle, social /emotional and other wellbeing concerns.

-Screen for comorbidities, offer prevention and treatment as indicated.
-The PCP often takes the lead role for monitoring/treatment of non-rheumatologic co-morbidities such as osteoporosis, sinusitis, cardiovascular disease,etc. Because most PCPs are unaware that these conditions are increased in Sjogren's patients, it is good for patients to provide information and request monitoring.
+Screen for comorbidities.
+Offer prevention and treatment as indicated.
+The PCP often takes the lead role for monitoring/treatment of non-rheumatologic comorbidities such as cardiovascular disease, osteoporosis, sinusitis, and others.
+Because most PCPs are unaware that these conditions are increased in Sjogren's patients, it is good for patients to provide information and request monitoring.

 Provide referrals to rheumatologists and other specialists who are engaged and knowledgeable about Sjogren’s.
-The patient may be responsible for verifying that these specialists are in fact familiar with managing Sjogren’s.
+The patient may need to verify that these specialists are in fact familiar with managing Sjogren’s.

-Provide some direct Sjogren’s- related care as needed due to a general shortage of rheumatologists, or if local rheumatologists are unwilling or unable to provide comprehensive Sjogren’s care.
+Provide some direct Sjogren’s- related care as needed.
+Some rheumatologists are unable (or unwilling) to provide comprehensive Sjogren’s care.
 In this situation, it is especially important that the PCP become familiar with the Clinical Practice Guidelines for systemic manifestations.

 Ophthalmologist / Optometrist

 It is the role of Eye doctors to:

 Perform diagnostic tests such as Schirmer's test, ocular staining score (OSS), and other tests such as tear breakup time (TBUT).
 May order blood tests to screen for Sjogren’s, and occasionally diagnoses Sjogren’s based on clinical picture and tests.